-DATA ENTRY: Click the appropriate Yes or No button for items S1 through S4.
-Enter an explanation for each Yes answer. : S1.
+DATA ENTRY: Click the appro opriate Yes or No button for items S1 through S4.
+Enter an explanation for each Yes answer.
+S1 .
 Contingent Liabilities 1a.
-Does your district have any known or contingent liabilities (e.g., financial or program audits, litigation, Ne state compliance reviews) that may impact the budget?
+Does your district have any known or contingent liabilities (e.g., financial or program audits, litigation, state compliance reviews) that may impact the budget?
 No 1b.
-If Yes, identify the liabilities and how they may impact the budget: : S2.
+If Yes, identify the liabilities and how they may impact the budget: S2 .
 Use of One-time Revenues for Ongoing Expenditures 1a.
 Does your district have ongoing general fund expenditures in the budget in excess of one percent of the total general fund expenditures that are funded with one-time resources?
 No 1b.
-If Yes, identify the expenditures and explain how the one-time resources will be replaced to continue fundi in the following fiscal years: ng the ongoing expenditures : S3.
+If Yes, identify the expenditures and explain how the one-time resources will be replaced to continue fundi in the following fiscal years: ing the ongoing expenditures \$3.
 Use of Ongoing Revenues for One-time Expenditures 1a.
 Does your district have large non-recurring general fund expenditures that are funded with ongoing general fund revenues?
 No 1b.
 If Yes, identify the expenditures: S4.
-Contingent Revenues 34.
-Conungent Revenues Does your district have projected revenues for the budget year or either of the two subsequent fiscal 1a. y ears contingent on reauthorization by the local government, special legislation, or other definitive act (e.g., parcel taxes, forest reserves)?
-No If Yes, identify any of these revenues that are dedicated for ongoing expenses and explain how the reven nues will be replaced or 1b. expenditures reduced: lues will be replaced of : S5.
-Contributions Identify prejected contributions from upportioned encourses in the property found to protect at the he general first for the Identify projected contributions from unrestricted resources in the general fund to restricted resources in the budget year and two subsequent fiscal years.
+Contingent Revenues 1a.
+Does your district have projected revenues for the budget year or either of the two subsequent fiscal years contingent on reauthorization by the local government, special legislation, or other definitive act (e.g., parcel taxes, forest reserves)?
+No 1b.
+If Yes, identify any of these revenues that are dedicated for ongoing expenses and explain how the revenue expenditures reduced: nues will be replaced or S5.
+Contributions

+Identify projected contributions from unrestricted resources in the general fund to restricted resources in the general fund for the budget year and two subsequent fiscal years.
 Provide an explanation if contributions have changed from the prior fiscal year amounts by more than \$20,000 and more than ten percent.
-Explanation should include whether contributions are ong going or one-time in nature.
+Explanation should include whether contributions are ongoing or one-time in nature.